vijayrajpanchall/matic-docs/docs/zkEVM/architecture.md

    - Aggregator will take pending transactions to be verified and build a Proof in order to achieve finality on L1
    - Once the Proof is validated, user's transactions will attain L1 finality (important for withdrawals).
 This is called the **consolidated state**.

 The above process is a summarized version of how transactions are processed in zkEVM.
-We recommend you to take
+We recommend you to take a look at the complete [transaction life cycle](protocol/l2-transaction-cycle-intro.md) document.

 ## Design Characteristics